-By Keith Bateman
+By Keith Bateman and Heidi Jones

-- run fast
+- run fast.

-- spend less time on the ground
+- spend less time on the ground.

-- tend to have a cadence in the 180-190 range
+- tend to have a cadence in the 180-190 range.

-- frequently have their forefoot touch the ground first
+- frequently have their forefoot touch the ground first.

-- appear to be leaning forwards
+- appear to be leaning forwards.

-- have strong glutes, hamstrings and core.
+- have strong feet, calves, hamstrings, glutes and core.